synthesisASU/TorroidalFlows/readme.md

 Determines whether points will be initialized in a plane or a cube.
 When ON, particles will be initialized on a plane.
 When OFF, points will reside within a cube.

 ### colormode
 Determines the colorization of the particles.
 When ON, colors will be initialized based on x,y,z coordinates when the simulation is started.
 When OFF, colors will be based on x,y,x*y coordinates when the simulation is started.
 Colors do not change over time, and will remain constant based on the initial formula.

-### stepSize
-This parameter is similar to the TimeStep in other PDEs.

 ### zPosition
 The distance of the camera in the openGL context from the origin point of the simulation.

 ### point_size
 How large the particles in the simulation will be drawn.

+## Unperturbed Model Parameters

+### stepSize
+This parameter is similar to the TimeStep in other PDEs.

+### radius
+The XY Width of the simulation (Z is always of length 1)

+### horizontal swirl
+The velocity of particles moving on the surface of the tori in the XY plane

+### overturning circulation
+The velocity of particles moving in the Z axis

+### deviation
+The degree of deviation from solid body rotation when unperturbed

+## Perturbation Model Parameters

+### p Strength
+The degree to which the perturbation effects the overall flow (0 is no perturbation)

+### asymmetry
+The degree to which the model centers away from the origin of the simulation

+### vertical strength
+The degree of variance in the vertical direction

+### time dependent
+The strength of the time dependent portion of the perturbation.

 ## Post-Processing Parameters